 - Decree of Creation

-The latter is the position of many ECT-adherents (again, see Piper).
-The starting point is that everyone is created by God but has fallen into sin and is therefore deserving of eternal torment.
-Apparently, and quite bizarrely, it would not be problematic for God if no human would be saved at all.
+The latter is the (implicit) position of many ECT-adherents (again, see Piper).
+The theological starting point is that everyone is created by God but has fallen into sin and is therefore deserving of eternal torment.
 It is only merciful that God has even elected some!
+(Quite bizarrely, it would therefore not be problematic for God if no human would be saved at all.)

-This view feels somewhat natural, because redemption (which is of course closely related to election) historically followed the fall, as the fall followed creation.
+This order of decrees feels somewhat natural, because election is closely tied to redemption, which of course historically followed the fall, as the fall historically followed creation.

 - In so doing, this position also degrades the work of Christ, as if Christ had to come to the rescue but was actually not ‘first choice’.